Reviews You Can Rely On

 Versatility and Style

 A multi-functional design is beneficial to the wearer for several reasons.
-If you're trying to lean out your wardrobe, enjoy doing less laundry, or live in a place with distinct seasons and clothing needs to accommodate changing temperatures, versatility is something you will likely pay close attention to.
-Achieving the right balance between functionality, fashionability, and utility ensures you will get the most out of your apparel, so we weigh style into our scoring process to be sure we consider a broad range of goals.
+If you're trying to streamline your wardrobe, enjoy doing less laundry, or live in a place with distinct seasons, versatility is something you will likely pay close attention to.
+Achieving the right balance between function, fashion, and utility ensures you will get the most out of your apparel.
+We weigh style into our scoring process as we consider the broad range of goals and preferences, and we will always admit how subjective style is.
 Trendier designs transfer well to city environments and can stand on their own as casual in-town wear.
-They are generally less traditional in appearance, incorporating a more modern or vintage aesthetic, even if they are built to include hiking-specific features and performance materials.
 The more straightforward, athletic designs might not be considered as stylish in some circles, but to each their own.
-Some outdoorsy communities or younger shoppers may find such sporty designs to be the height of today's fashion.
-We also understand that different ages or body types may express different preferences as well.
-Scoring becomes a tough call, involving a lot of subjectivity.
-For our part, we do our best to take an objective approach, assigning scores based on the range of potential uses a single design can realistically accommodate, as well as the number and variety of colors and inseam variations available.
+Some outdoorsy communities may find such sporty designs to be the height of today's fashion.
+We also understand that different ages and body types have different preferences.
+We do our best to take an objective approach, assigning scores based on the range of potential uses a single design can realistically accommodate, as well as the number and variety of colors and inseam variations available.

 We find that the most versatile pairs tend to be those with longer inseams.
-While style points can prove to be an imperfect, highly subjective metric, we believe longer-inseamed models like the Mountain Hardwear Dynama Bermuda, KUHL Freeflex Cargo, REI Sahara Bermuda, and Hugut Lightweight Cargo shorts are going to generally provide more flexibility between trail and city destinations, better coverage in shoulder seasons when temperatures drop, and more versatility and abrasion protection for use in a variety of outdoor activities.
-They tend to be more practical for a bike ride, too, and provide more coverage for activities like yoga or even bouldering or rock climbing (though this also very much depends on how stretchy they are).
-The KUHL Freeflex became a favorite for its chic and versatile look, which we think transfers well from trail to town.
+While style points can prove to be imperfect regarding inseam lengths, we believe longer-inseamed models like the Mountain Hardwear Dynama Bermuda, KUHL Freeflex Cargo, REI Co-op Sahara Bermuda, and Hugut Lightweight Cargo shorts are going to generally provide more flexibility between trail and city destinations, better coverage in shoulder seasons when temperatures drop, and more versatility and abrasion protection for use in a variety of outdoor environments.
+They tend to be more practical for a bike ride, too, and provide more “modesty” for activities like yoga or rock climbing (though this also very much depends on how stretchy the shorts are).
 The Dynama Bermudas were so comfortable and easy to move in that one tester bounced from trail time over to a rock face and harness without hesitation.

 hiking shorts womens - although cotton is not a preferred fabric for hiking or other...